brooklynrail/brooklynrail-platform/content/events/2022/02/ecstatic-embodiment-rumi-and-the-politics-of-delight.md

 ---
 title: "Ecstatic Embodiment: Rumi and the Politics of Delight"
-deck: Featuring Sarah Eltantawi, Haleh Liza, Öykü Tekten, and Leonard Schwartz
+deck: Featuring Sarah Eltantawi, Haleh Liza Gafori, Öykü Tekten, and Leonard Schwartz
 summary: Scholar Sarah Eltantawi and poets Haleh Liza Gafori and Öykü Tekten join Leonard Schwartz for a discussion on Rumi and the Politics of Delight.
 We conclude with a poetry reading.